cbmr-data/cbmr-data.github.io/esrum/source/usage/modules.rst

 *****************************

-If the software you need is not available as a module, or if the specific version you need is not available as a module, then you can request it through UCPH-IT as described below.
-You are also welcome to :ref:`p_contact` us if you need help determining the exact software and/or versions you need to request, or if you have other questions.
+If the software you need is not available as a module, or if the specific version you need is not available, then you can request it through UCPH-IT as described below.

+Software modules managed by UCPH-IT are available to the entirety of UCPH, so if you need modules for software with licenses that do not permit this, or if you need modules tailored for your specific needs, then you are also welcome to :ref:`contact us <p_contact>` for assistance.

-To request software,
+To request software through UCPH-IT,

 #.
 Log in to the UCPH `IT Serviceportal`_.
 #.
 Click the ``Create Ticket`` / ``Opret Sag`` button.